Shaw v. Murphy

 Shaw v.
-Murphy, 532 U.S. 223 (2001), is a decision of the United States Supreme Court rejecting the First Amendment right of prisoners to provide legal assistance to other prisoners.
+Murphy, 532 U.S. 223 (2001), is a decision of the United States Supreme Court rejecting the First Amendment right of incarcerated people to provide legal assistance to other incarcerated people.

 Background

-While incarcerated, Murphy learned that a fellow prisoner was charged with assaulting a correctional officer.
-Murphy authored a letter to the accused prisoner offering legal assistance in his defense.
-The letter was intercepted pursuant to prison regulations and was reviewed, at which point Murphy was sanctioned for violating the prison's rule against interference in due process hearing.
+While incarcerated, Murphy learned that a fellow incarcerated person was charged with assaulting a correctional officer.
+Murphy authored a letter to the accused person offering legal assistance in his defense.
+The letter was intercepted pursuant to prison regulations and was reviewed, at which point Murphy was sanctioned for violating the prison's rule against interference in due process hearings.

 Procedural history

 Murphy sought declaratory and injunctive relief from the district court, which applied the Supreme Court precedent from Turner v.
 Safley, and ruled against the petitioner.
 On appeal, the Ninth Circuit reversed the decision.
 The Supreme Court granted certiorari.

 Opinion of the Court

-Writing for a unanimous Court, Justice Clarence Thomas found that the district court had correctly applied the Turner standard, which upheld regulatory impingements on the constitutional rights of prisoners where the regulation is reasonably related to a legitimate penological interest.
-Under Turner, prisoner communication may be monitored and regulated, and the content of the communication (i.e., the legal advice) makes no difference in the assessment of the legality of the regulation.
+Writing for a unanimous Court, Justice Clarence Thomas found that the district court had correctly applied the Turner standard, which upheld regulatory impingements on the constitutional rights of incarcerated people where the regulation is reasonably related to a legitimate penological interest.
+Under Turner, communication among incarcerated people may be monitored and regulated, and the content of the communication (i.e., the legal advice) makes no difference in the assessment of the legality of the regulation.